Drawing Task

 | Drawing looks jagged | Ensure participants use slow, deliberate strokes; consider using a stylus for finer control |

-| Reference image not visible | Verify the Reference Image URL is correct and accessible |
+| Reference image not visible | Re-upload the reference image in the task configuration and confirm the preview appears |

 | Participants unsure what to draw | Provide clear instructions before the task; include a practice trial |